openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

 Android Studio might recommend updating the gradle system. **Never update gradle!** This will lead to difficulties.
 ```

-Only on windows computers, you might get a notification about windows defender running: Click on **Automatically** and confirm, it will make the build run faster!
+Only on windows computers: You might get a notification about windows defender running: Click on **Automatically** and confirm, it will make the build run faster!

 ![Windows Defender](../images/Building-the-App/037_WindowsDefender.png)